-ORTHOPEDICS AND TRAUMATOLOGY / RESEARCH PAPER
+ORTHOPEDICS AND TRAUMATOLOGY / CLINICAL RESEARCH

 Effect of single-bundle autologous hamstring tendon reconstruction combined with braided thread on joint stability and clinical efficacy in patients with posterior cruciate ligament rupture